shuvro/shuvro/README.md

 🚀 Diligent & Innovative Senior Software Engineer | Expert in Large-Scale Enterprise Solutions

-I am a self-motivated and diligent computer programmer who finds that the best way to come up with solutions is to think outside the box.
+I am a self-motivated and diligent computer programmer who finds that the best way to solve problems is to think outside the box.
 Programming work is equal parts creativity and logic.

 I specialize in developing large-scale, high-availability enterprise applications (Web and Desktop).
 I am an agile and ambitious software engineer with a solid technical background who possesses self-discipline, hard work, quick learning, good team spirit, and honesty.